arbkz/Getting-and-Cleaning-Data-Course-Project/Codebook.md

 This dataset is obtained from the second part (only the activity labels, subject information and mean and standard deviation features were used) using the steps described in the README

+Credit goes to Jorge L. Reyes-Ortiz, Davide Anguita, Alessandro Ghio, Luca Oneto.

+Links to the original dataset can be found in the README

 ## The Data